-In case it doesn’t go without saying, when you pick up flowers make sure they can be hydrated and protected from wind on your trip home.
+Flowers must be hydrated and protected from wind on your trip home.
 An open pickup truck bed isn’t going to work!
-If you don’t have the means to pick up, we can deliver to your location for a reasonable fee.
+If you don’t have the means to pick up, we can deliver to your location for $10

 Store flowers out of the wind in a cool, dark place with adequate water.
-A cool room or shady porch usually works well.
-COOL AND HYDRATED should be your mantra!
+A cool room or shady porch works well!

 Get your materials ahead of time.
-Will you need scissors or pruners?
-Floral tape?
-Pins?
-Ribbon?
-Vases or jars?
+Examples include: scissors, pruners, floral tape, pins, ribbon, vases, or jars.
 Most materials can be obtained from garden and craft stores.

-Make sure you have enough help, space and time.
-With our flowers, a few friends and a few hours, you can have gorgeous arrangements and some great memories!
-This should be fun!
+Make sure you have help, space, and time.
+With our flowers, a few friends and hours, you can have gorgeous arrangements and great memories!

 Keep it simple!
-An arrangement that requires wire, water tubes, flower frogs, floral adhesive, etc. might not be the best idea.
-Keep in mind that some flowers do better out of water than others.
+An arrangements that requires wire, water tubes, flower frogs, floral adhesive, etc. might not be the best idea.
+Keep in mind that some flowers do better out of the water than others.

 You can make boutonnieres, hair combs, etc. the day before the wedding and place them in slightly inflated plastic bags or clamshells in the refrigerator to maintain freshness.
 While a cooler or refrigerator can keep flowers cool, be aware that fruit and vegetables stored next to them can cause premature aging in some varieties.